 A felon is an infection in the fleshy part of the fingertip.
-If left untreated, a felon can cause a buildup of pus, painful pressure, and damage to nearby tissue.
+It can cause a buildup of pus.
+This can cause pressure and stop blood flow to nearby tissue.

-A sample of fluid from the area may be taken to find the specific type of bacteria causing the infection.
-This may help guide treatment for severe infections or infections that don’t respond to standard treatment.
+A sample of pus may be taken from the area.
+It will show the exact type of bacteria causing the infection.
+This can help guide treatment of severe infections.

 Centers for Disease Control and Prevention